 - Back of knees wear: Honeycombs

-If you have problems with crocking, then place the jeans in a very hot wash to remove the unattached particles of dye.
-Set the washing machines temperature setting to its highest (usually 90ºC or 194ºF).
-This won’t work in the worst cases and will only help if the dyeing was done reasonably well.
+Earlier in this article, I warned against washing fabrics in hot water, as this can accelerate fading.
+However, for new jeans, place the jeans in a very hot wash to remove the unattached particles of dye.
+Set the washing machine's temperature setting to its highest (usually 60ºC or 140ºF).
+This will only help if the dyeing was done reasonably well.

 How to Remove Color Run and Bleeding From Fabrics